 Critical Incident Reviews

-The Center for Mass Violence Response Studies (CMVRS) has a well-established national and international reputation for the reviews it has conducted regarding the law enforcement response to mass violence events and protests.
-The CMVRS has built a strong methodology and body of knowledge to assess, evaluate, and report on lessons learned, best and emerging practices.
+The Center for Targeted Violence Prevention (CTVP) has a well-established national and international reputation for the reviews it has conducted regarding the law enforcement response to mass violence events and protests.
+The CTVP has built a strong methodology and body of knowledge to assess, evaluate, and report on lessons learned, best and emerging practices.

-The CMVRS has conducted critical incident reviews of targeted attacks in San Bernardino (CA), Kalamazoo (MI), Orlando (FL), Parkland (FL) and Charlotte (NC).
+The CTVP has conducted critical incident reviews of targeted attacks in San Bernardino (CA), Kalamazoo (MI), Orlando (FL), Parkland (FL), and Charlotte (NC).

 The Center has worked closely with public officials and community leaders in Minneapolis (MN), Charlotte (NC), Washington, D.C., Los Angeles (CA), and Columbus (OH) to analyze the law enforcement response to 1st Amendment events and protests.

 CTVP staff and subject matter experts have identified policies and practices to improve the local preparedness, response and recovery from these events, shared best practices, and are focused on re-imagining the public safety response to critical incidents.

-The Center’s after-action and critical incident reports, as well as those completed by other organizations, can be found in the NPF’s After-Action Review (AAR) incident review library, the only resource of its kind: http://www.policefoundation.org/aarlibrary/.
+The Center’s after-action and critical incident reports, as well as those completed by other organizations, can be found in the National Policing Institute’s After-Action Review (AAR) incident review library, the only resource of its kind: http://www.policinginstitute.org/aarlibrary/.

 If your agency is interested in requesting a Critical Incident Review